zzhangjii/learning-library/workshops/microservices-mysql/StudentGuide.md

 - Return to the main dashboard by clicking on the **Dashboard** icon in the upper right corner of the Identity Cloud Service Console.

     ![](images/studentguide/Picture200.9.png)

-- Ensure that you are still on the **Standard Cloud Account** dashboard, and not the Traditional Account Dashboard by checking the account drop-down at the top of the page as previously described.

 - From the Dashboard, ***Right Click*** on **Application Container**, and select **Open Link in New Tab**.